 Director of Food Safety

 Melissa (Lisa) comes to NSEVP from the Hawaii Agricultural Foundation, where she managed the 220 acre Ag Park at Kunia and the Local Inside CSA program.
 Lisa acted as the land manager for the Hawaii Agriculture Foundation from March 2013 to July 2017, assisting farmers with good agricultural practices, pesticide safe handling and distributing produce.
 She previously worked at Pioneer Hi Bred and the Oahu Resource Conservation & Development Council.
-Lisa has served on the board of the South O`ahu Soil and Water Conservation District and is a graduate of the Agriculture Leadership Program of Hawaii, Class XIV, and currently serves as Secretary on the ALFH Board.
-Lisa co-founded O`ahu Fresh, another Oahu CSA, and collaborated with GreenWheel Food Hub to establish EBT (SNAP benefits, previously food stamps) at local farmers’ markets.
+Lisa is a graduate of the Agriculture Leadership Program of Hawaii, Class XIV, and currently serves as Secretary on the ALFH Board.
+Lisa co-founded O`ahu Fresh, another Oahu CSA, and collaborated with GreenWheel Food Hub to establish EBT/SNAP benefits at local farmers’ markets.
 Lisa moved to O`ahu in late 2005 after receiving her MSc in Environmental Science & Policy from Johns Hopkins University in Baltimore, MD.
 She now lives on Kauaʻi.

 Food Safety Specialist